tedinasuit/thefootballwindmill/README.md

 ## Features

-- Display of live scores
+- Display of live scores (status: not working due to API CORS issues)
-- Information about Eredivisie league (fixtures, lineup, news, table)
+- Information about the top 6 leagues (fixtures, news, table)
+- Being able to view goal clips, almost immediately after it happened.
+(WiP)

 ## Getting Started